 Sentencing

 If the judge or jury finds you guilty, the next step is sentencing.
 Throughout the criminal court process, you’ll know what you’re up against.
-We always explain the possible outcomes, including the potential maximum sentence.
+As your Bucks County DUI attorney, we always explain the possible outcomes, including the potential maximum sentence.

 We always strive to mitigate the consequences of a conviction, including helping you avoid jail time or obtain your freedom as soon as possible.